 “How to accomplish the tasks in time?” and work on the same.

 Many times you will encounter situations where your strategies aren’t working.
-If your time management schedule may be affected, be prepared in advance.
+For example, if your time management schedule may be affected, be prepared in advance.

 Always make a schedule that offers a little flexibility to manage to complete other necessary tasks at those moments.

 Yes, you cannot expect everything to go exceptionally well and according to your plan.
-Many times, you will face situations that will leave you stubborn and stressed.
+As a result, you will often face situations that will leave you stubborn and stressed.

 Rewarding yourself for every achievement you make is essential to keep yourself motivated.
-Offer yourself some treats when you earn good grades or win a competition.
+So offer yourself some treats when you earn good grades or win a competition.

 Doing so will boost motivation and help work with a positive mindset.